thosgood/this-weeks-finds/markdown/201-250/week217.md

 > hand probably the most interesting cases have this property.
 Here is
 > an example.
 Take a sequence of complex numbers a_1, a_2,... which
 > is periodic with prime period p (primality probably isn't necessary
 > but it simplifies the combinatorics).
-Then the associated L-function
+Then the associated $L$-function
 >
 > \sum a_n/n^s^
 >